LukePappa/Ourism/text.md

 Being transcends, grounds, and is everything.
-One's ultimate fulfillment and true purpose is to be one with it consciously.
+To be one with it consciously is bliss.